 Updated Conclave Information

-The annual TCMG / ARR Conclave in October is on!
+The annual TCMG / ARR Conclave is coming!
 This year will have several changes made in order to comply with Covid-19 restrictions and to ensure the safety of our members.
-See the Calendar Page for details.
+See the below for details.

 Upcoming Activity Changes and Cancellations

-Because the safety of our members is our primary concern, several of our planned upcoming activities have been cancelled due to concerns over the COVID-19 virus.
+Because the safety of our members is our primary concern, some of our planned upcoming activities have been modified or cancelled due to concerns over the COVID-19 virus.

 Other upcoming activities may also be postponed or cancelled depending on what happens with the continued virus situation.
 Check this website for the latest updates and status of other upcoming TCMG activities.